samiralam/rules-compendium/docs/phb/appendices/appendix-c-rules-glossary.md

 An Emanation moves with the creature or object that is its origin unless it is an instantaneous or a stationary effect.

-An Emanation’s origin (creature or object) isn’t included in the area of effect unless its creator decides otherwise.
+An Emanation's origin (creature or object) isn't included in the area of effect unless its creator decides otherwise.

 ---

 ### Encounter

-An encounter is a scene in an adventure that is part of at least one of the game’s three pillars: social interaction, exploration, or combat. *See also* chapter 1 ("[Social Interaction](/sources/dnd/phb-2024/playing-the-game#SocialInteraction)," "[Exploration](/sources/dnd/phb-2024/playing-the-game#Exploration)," and "[Combat](/sources/dnd/phb-2024/playing-the-game#Combat)").
+An encounter is a scene in an adventure that is part of at least one of the game's three pillars: social interaction, exploration, or combat. *See also* chapter 1 ("[Social Interaction](/sources/dnd/phb-2024/playing-the-game#SocialInteraction)," "[Exploration](/sources/dnd/phb-2024/playing-the-game#Exploration)," and "[Combat](/sources/dnd/phb-2024/playing-the-game#Combat)").

 ---